xueshell/process_monitor/README.md

 Made originally to monitor Docky program (Linux dock application) which tend to crash spontaneously.

+## Usage

+run a program like so:

+~/process_monitor.sh /path/to/your/program.sh

+everytime it is closed or crashes, it restarts.
+To close it for good you have to kill the process_monitor.sh process.

+**Tip**: rather than starting from terminal, add a command as your startup script.

 ## TO DO:

 * check if process_monitor exists, if so, don't start another one - to avoid multiplying them when logging off and on